US fugitive who faked death, skipped UK court date arrested

 Associated Press

-Utah County Attorney David Leavitt’s office, which has charged Alahverdian in connection with a 2008 rape in Utah, declined to comment on the extradition proceedings.
+Utah County Attorney David Leavitt’s office, which has charged Alahverdian in connection with a 2008 rape in Utah, confirmed Alahverdian’s arrest but said it wouldn’t be commenting on the extradition proceedings.

 “We again express our gratitude to the law enforcement agencies for their diligent efforts in this matter to bring this individual to justice,” he said in a statement.